Bellfalasch/frontend-forum/slides-frontend-onboarding.md

 It is *maintained* by **Team Builders**, closely working with Gjensidige's marketing department.
 Still, it's a community product, you can use it and are more than welcome to fix it and extend it!

 We highly appriciate - and encourage - all kinds of contributions.
-If unsure, feel free to discuss ideas and propositions in #builders-core, or with me.
+If unsure, feel free to discuss ideas and propositions in **#builders-core**, or with me.

 The extensive documentation (wich is easily editable on Github) is open for everyone:

 https://www.gjensidige.builders/docs/core/

+Follow **#builders-core-announcements** for release notes!

 ---
 transition: slide-up